SUMMARY

 Challenge

-To reimagine a more resilient tourism industry while simultaneously expanding the economic growth of Costa Rica.
+To reimagine a more resilient tourism industry while driving sustainable economic growth in Costa Rica.

 Opportunity

-How Might We extend the hiking experience beyond the hike so that hikers have a greater emotional connection with the community and the country?
+How might we extend the hiking experience beyond the trail, enabling hikers to develop a deeper emotional connection with both the local community and the country itself?

 Intervention